jdbeutel/ics699-docs/README.md

 starts using the app, and asserts her privacy preferences, do they apply to the information that other users have input about her?
 Who owns that information?
 What cognitive model and UI would support this?
-Would showing the user/relation that the information or update came from provide enough contextual integrity (Nissenbaum, 2004)?
+Would enough contextual integrity (Nissenbaum, 2004) be provided by showing from whom the information or update came?

 ### unification ###

 Different users will have different relations to the same contact.
 If the app lacks good support for that, then it will not sustain the collaboration that makes it worth-while.
+In other words, for each user's own privacy expectations on behalf of each contact, the app must allow the user to easily share that contact with the other users who he trusts to have it.

 When a user imports his address book, some of his contacts will be in different social groups.
 They are all related to him, but not all to each other.
 If one of these contacts becomes a user, she must be able to import her address book too, which will have only some overlap with the first user's.
-The app must recognize which contacts refer to the same identity, for these two users to be able to share their updates.
+The app must recognize which contacts refer to the same identity, for these two users to be able to share their updates with each other.
 A user may manually link or confirm an identity, to accept updates.
 On the other hand, the more hops separate two users, the less information they will want to share about a contact.
-(Abdul-Rahman & Hailes, 2000) and (Jøsang, 2001)
-discuss subjective trust and uncertainty.

 At the logical extreme, suppose that a user, Bob, who I do not know, also inputs my grandmother's address.
 We cannot share this information,